aesthetic-suite/framework/docs/system/config.md

 | iOS      | `pt`    | `pt`       |
 | Web      | `px`    | `px`       |

-### Scaling Patterns
+### Scaling patterns

-A good portion of the configuration provides an automatic scaling mechanism, based on [modular scale][modular-scale] ([more info](https://alistapart.com/article/more-meaningful-typography/)).
+A good portion of the configuration provides an automatic scaling alternative, based on [modular scale][modular-scale] ([more info](https://alistapart.com/article/more-meaningful-typography/)).
-This mechanism calculates and provides optimal proportions and density automatically, which alleviates the burden from designers and developers.
+This alternative calculates, measures, and provides optimal proportions and density automatically, which alleviates the burden from designers and developers.

 Settings that support scaling will always have a sibling setting of the same name, suffixed with `Scale`.
-Scales require either a float to use as an explicit ratio, or a kebab-cased string that maps to a common ratio, like `golden-ratio`.
+Scale values are either a float that defines an explicit ratio, or a kebab-cased string that maps to a common ratio name, like `golden-ratio`.

 ```yaml
 # Floats